ScaleOvenStove/Docs/aspnet/mvc/controllers/filters.rst

 --------------
 *Result Filters* implement either the ``IResultFilter`` or ``IAsyncResultFilter`` interface and their execution surrounds the execution of action results.
 Result filters are only executed for successful results - when the action or action filters produce an action result.
 Result filters are not executed when exception filters handle an exception, unless the exception filter sets ``Exception = null``.

 .. note:: The kind of result being executed depends on the action in question.
 An MVC action returning a view would include all razor processing as part of the ``ViewResult`` being executed.
 An API method might perform some serialization as part of the execution of the result.
+Learn more about :doc:`action results </mvc/controllers/actions>`

 Result filters are ideal for any logic that needs to directly surround view execution or formatter execution.
 Result filters can replace or modify the action result that's responsible for producing the response.